pedscoffee/PhysicianPromptEngineering/ai-scribe-best-practices.md

             <li><strong>Recap for the family</strong> - "Okay, just to recap: We talked about the pneumonia, we're starting antibiotics, and we'll follow up in 2 days."</li>
             <li><strong>Recap for the scribe</strong> - If the room was chaotic (e.g., screaming toddler), step out and quickly dictate a 20-second summary almost like if you were signing out the patient.</li>
             <li><strong>Why it works</strong> - This clear, authoritative summary at the very end overrides confusing parts of the conversation, often fixing "misheard" details automatically and you'll find the scribe is able to do a much better job.</li>
             <li><strong>Practice makes perfect</strong> - Most of the time this isn't necessary, but with more reps you'll come to see situations (like a crying toddler) in advance where a quick recap will help.
-Every other part of your workflow you have practiced thousands of times; give this section some practice and time as you find your groove.</li>
+With practice you'll find your groove.</li>
           </ul>
         </div>
       </div>